Everything you need to know about planning a day trip to the Bastei bridge in Saxon Switzerland

 The ferry in Rathen is used by locals and tourists alike, so it operates all year and during the waking hours (roughly 5 am till midnight).
 Tickets are 2 Euros both ways.

 Once you are on the other side, you have to follow the signs (or the other hikers) and hike all the way up to Bastei Bridge.
 You will see the famous rock formations from the bottom.
 The hike will take about 30-45 minutes.

 The hike is quite pleasant and will only cover a height of about 110 meters.
 Sturdy walking shoes are enough.
 The pathways are well maintained and there are railings almost throughout the whole hike.

 Price:16 euros (if you get a day ticket for the train & bus)

 Note: Someone asked where you can buy the train tickets to Bastei Bridge and if you can do so in advance.
 You’ll find vending machines at all stations (easy switch to English).
 There is no need to buy them in advance as there are no reserved seats, etc. You could buy them online as well on the official website of the Germain Railway.
 But you’ll have to register, etc, and as it takes literally 2 minutes to buy the tickets, I’m not sure why you would want to do it.

 From Dresden to Bastei Bridge by train & bus (for non-hikers)

 You could also do a combination of train and bus.
 This is the best version if you don’t or can’t hike all the way to the top.
-In this case, n is taking the train from Hauptbahnhof.
-Train S2 will get you to Pirna in 20 minutes (leaves every 20 minutes).
+In this case, first, take the train S2 from Central Station to Pirna.
+It takes 20 minutes and leaves every 20 minutes.

 In Pirna exit the train station and go to the adjacent central bus station (you have to walk through a little underbridge) and then wait for bus 237 towards Sebnitz.
 It leaves about once an hour, so make sure to check the schedule before you leave from Dresden.
 This bus will get you directly to the back of Bastei.